LeeWannacott/image-annotation-tool/README.md

 # image-selector-opencv-python

-This program has been designed for use in a machine learning - data science context; to speed up image selection.
+This program has been designed for use in a machine learning - data science context; with the objective of speeding up image selection.

 The program is designed to read in images from a video and resizes the original images down into a grid, allowing the user to select a span of images and tag the images with text.
 A text file containing the frame numbers and tagging